 To readers who are looking to implement similar strategies, Karosis and DeCosta have some advice: "Don't dilute your video messaging," DeCosta implores.
 "Be smart and strategic, always add value, keep it short, and keep it extremely personalized."

-"In my opinion, the tool is less important than the effort," Karosis says.
+"In my opinion, the tool [you use] is less important than the effort itself," Karosis says.
 "Just get out there and give it a real try, measure the results, and keep at it if it's a working formula!"